The many routes to the ubiquitous Bradley-Terry model: Quasi-symmetry and consistent estimators

-so that the scaled undamped PageRank $\boldsymbol{\pi} = D^{-1}\boldsymbol{\alpha}_{\scaleto{PR}{3.5pt}}$ is the diagonal component of a quasi-symmetric matrix.
-Equivalently it is the Bradley-Terry rating vector in the special case of a quasi-symmetric comparison matrix $C$ and thus a consistent estimator for the Bradley-Terry rating vector given a Bradley-Terry data-generating process.
+so that the scaled undamped \PageRank\ $\boldsymbol{\pi} = D^{-1}\boldsymbol{\alpha}_{\text{PR}}$ is the diagonal component of a quasi-symmetric matrix.
+Equivalently it is the Bradley--Terry rating vector in the special case of a quasi-symmetric comparison matrix $C$ and thus a consistent estimator for the Bradley--Terry rating vector given a Bradley--Terry data-generating process.

 In the context of bibliometrics, this rating method was proposed as the `influence weight' measure by \citet{pinski1976citation} and as `Scroogefactor' by \citet{selby2020citation}, the name we will adopt for the rating for the remainder of this section.
 In the bibliometric context, $c_{ij}$ within the comparison matrix represents a citation in journal $j$ of an article in journal $i$.
 It was motivated by noting that journals are likely to be of different sizes and that one may be interested in determining influence independent of size.
-The proposal was therefore to normalise the citations received by $i$ by the citations given by $i$.
+The proposal was therefore to normalize the citations received by $i$ by the citations given by $i$.
 More recently, the `Rank Centrality' algorithm of \citet{negahban2012iterative} proposes the same estimator applied to ratio matrices, and it is also equivalent to the `Luce Spectral Ranking' of \citet{maystre2015fast} in the $k=2$ case.
-A more detailed discussion of these links was provided by \citet{selby2020citation}.
+A more detailed discussion of these links was provided by \citet{selby2020citation, selby2024pagerank}.

 As a brief illustration, we return to our examples.
-In the first example, with results from Table \ref{tbl: tournament}, the results do not make up a quasi-symmetric matrix, so that the Bradley-Terry rating and Scroogefactor do not align.
-As can be seen in Table \ref{tbl: tournament ratings}, Bradley-Terry produces the same ranking as the convention of taking the number of wins, since the vector of the number of wins is a sufficient statistic for the Bradley-Terry rating as we showed in Section \ref{sec: sufficient statistic}.
-Undamped PageRank and Scroogefactor both rank the teams in the descending order A, B, C, D, but undamped PageRank ranks E as being first equal, whereas Scroogefactor places it third.
-If we take number of wins to be the correct ranking, then ScroogeFactor gives a more accurate ranking in placing E closer to last equal.
+In the first example, with results from Table \ref{tbl: tournament}, the results do not make up a quasi-symmetric matrix, so that the Bradley--Terry rating and Scroogefactor do not align.
+As can be seen in Table \ref{tbl: tournament ratings}, Bradley--Terry produces the same ranking as the convention of taking the number of wins, since the vector of the number of wins is a sufficient statistic for the Bradley--Terry rating as we showed in Section \ref{sec: sufficient statistic}.
+Undamped \PageRank\ and Scroogefactor both rank the teams in the descending order A, B, C, D, but undamped \PageRank\ ranks E as being first equal, whereas Scroogefactor places it third.
+If we take number of wins to be the correct ranking, then Scroogefactor gives a more accurate ranking in placing E closer to last equal.